vmalhotra7/Snyk-testing/README.md

-# Snyk-testing
+# Trivy-testing
-Testing snyk as a DevSec tool for CI/CD workflows
+Testing Trivy as a DevSec tool for CI/CD workflows with argocd handling the CD part